 At Old Chicago in Petaluma, dishes are deep

 With new restaurants popping up all the time, we sometimes forget about the Petaluma staples that have stood the test of time.
-Old Chicago Pizza is one such restaurant, and today still has the same allure as it did forty years ago when it first opened, for great pizza, great service, and a great location, looking down on the hustle and bustle of downtown Petaluma.
+Old Chicago Pizza is one such restaurant that today still has the same appeal as it did 40 years ago when it first opened, for great pizza, great service and a great location, looking down on the hustle and bustle of downtown Petaluma.

 Current co-owner Audrey Haglund spent her formative years in Petaluma, and graduated from Petaluma High.
 One of her first jobs was at the Plaza Theater, now the Mystic Theater.